hossamzee/geoqassim/readme.md

 - Consider doing some styling, specially, with photos_show page.
 - Make the messages to be sent good looking ones (Update the design of emails.) and not spams.
 - Fix the git stuff.
+- Do the searching and indexing.

 # Future Imporvements
 - Google Analytics implementing.
+- Consider indexing the database tables.